Housing the capital of the world’s largest democracy, Delhi is home to about 10 million people and boasts of being the Rome of the East.

 Tughlaqabad, Jahanpanah and Ferozabad

-After the Khalji’s reign it was now time for the Tughlaq rule.
-Ghiyas-ud-Din Tughlaq is credited to be the founder of the third city of Delhi i.e. Tughlaqabad.
+After Khalji’s reign, it was now time for Tughlaq rule.
+Ghiyas-ud-Din Tughlaq is credited with being the founder of the third city of Delhi, i.e., Tughlaqabad.

-He also walled in the suburbs between Qila Rai Pithora and the Siri Fort and gave the area the name of Jahanpanah, Refuge of the World.
-His reign however, was a turbulent one and earned him the reputation of being one of the worst rulers in Indian history.
+He also walled in the suburbs between Qila Rai Pithora and the Siri Fort and gave the area the name Jahanpanah, Refuge of the World.
+His reign, however, was turbulent and earned him the reputation of being one of the worst rulers in Indian history.

-When he had assumed the reign upon his father’s death, the Tughlaq Empire encompassed almost the entire North India but soon began disintegrating due to a multitude of reasons which primarily involved some bad decision making from the emperor.
-Muhammed Bin Tughlaq was notorious for continuously shifting back and forth the capital of his kingdom from Delhi to Daulatabad causing his subjects a lot of trouble and discomfort.
+When he assumed the reign upon his father’s death, the Tughlaq Empire encompassed almost the entire north of India but soon began disintegrating due to a multitude of reasons, which primarily involved some bad decision-making by the emperor.
+Muhammed Bin Tughlaq was notorious for continuously shifting the capital of his kingdom from Delhi to Daulatabad, causing his subjects a lot of trouble and discomfort.

 Redemption finally came in the form of Feroz Shah Tughlaq, cousin of Muhammed Bin Tughlaq, who assumed kingship after the latter’s death.
 Historians refer to him as a great reformer and the international cricket stadium in Delhi is also in fact named after this emperor.
 Feroz Shah Tughlaq built Ferozabad in 1354 A.D. which is known as the fifth city of Delhi.